Škoda 15Tr

 Škoda 15Tr is an articulated trolleybus produced by Škoda Transportation from 1988 to 2004, since 1995 in modernized version 15TrM.
 It is a longer version of Škoda 14Tr.

 Construction features

-An electric motor is located in the rear of the bus.
-Inside are used leatherette or plastic Vogelsitze seats.
-Rear B and C axles are propulsed.
+Electric motors are located in the middle and rear of the bus.
+Inside the bus, leatherette or plastic Vogelsitze seats were used.
+Rear B and C axles are powered.
 On the right side of the bus are four doors.

 Production and operation

 Škoda 15Tr

 Production of 15Tr started in 1988 and continued until 2004.
 469 trolleybuses were produced and delivered to various cities in Czech Republic, Estonia, Hungary, Iran, Latvia, Lithuania, Slovakia, Ukraine.